 - 3-6 hours by bus or train

 Recommended by: Live in 10 Countries

-Nachod is around 3 hours from Prague, with an easy and direct bus service or train connections with just one change.
-It’s a taste of a more authentic and local Czech Republic, without too many tourists and with all the hallmarks of real local culture.
+Nachod is around 3 hours from Prague, with easy and direct bus service or train connections with just one change.
+It’s a taste of a more authentic and local Czech Republic, without too many tourists and with all the hallmarks of real, local culture.

 What you want from a traditional Czech town is an ethereal castle steeped in history and great local food.
 Nachod has all of that, with an ancient castle set in pretty grounds and a selection of tasty restaurants.
-Be sure to order smažený sýr which means ‘fried cheese’ and is a popular vegetarian option.
-In the town square is Cukrarne, an adorable tea room with a peachy decor and freshly baked biscuits, cakes and dainty morsels.
+Be sure to order smažený sýr, which means ‘fried cheese’ and is a popular vegetarian option.
+In the town square are Cukrarne, an adorable tea room with a peachy decor and freshly baked biscuits, cakes, and dainty morsels.
 Sit down over a cup of delicious tea or coffee and feel at peace with the world.

-A short way outside of town is the Dobrosov fortress, an interesting museum which will tell you everything you need to know about the country’s army and historic conflicts.
+A short way outside of town is the Dobrosov fortress, an interesting museum that will tell you everything you need to know about the country’s army and historical conflicts.

 On either side are the beautiful mountains of Krkonoše and Orlické hory, which are great for walks and outdoorsy adventures.